 Who is Heart for Monroe?

-Heart for Monroe just turned 1 year old on 10/15/15, and what an amazing year it has been.
-From launching at Shiloh Baptist as a youth project to its metamorphosis into a full, independent organization with over 17 local church partnerships, Heart for Monroe is on a mission to “Love God, Love People, and Do Stuff” (Bob Goff).
+Heart for Monroe officially started on October 15, 2015.
+From launching at Shiloh Baptist as a youth project to its metamorphosis into a full, independent organization with over 36 local church partnerships, Heart for Monroe is on a mission to “Love God, Love People, and Do Stuff” (Bob Goff).

 What do they do?